18 Taking a Stand

 “Remember,” Josah said.
 “Leave your swords sheathed.
 The dry leaves will announce when the Dragoons arrive.
 Let’s hope we can make it through the forest without them knowing.”

 He led the way, with Caleb and Ena following.
 Conall stayed a few steps back, making sure nothing was following them.
-Trees shedding their leaves meant that the canopy wasn’t as thick.
+Trees shedding their leaves meant that the canopy wasn’t as thick as before.
 The fallen leaves were wet in some places, making the path precarious in spots.
-Josah kept turning behind him, wondering if these woods now felt foreign to Ena.
+Josah kept glancing at Ens, wondering if these woods now felt foreign to her.

 Approaching the final passage leading out of the Valley, the big cat took a defensive posture.
-The boys heard the crushing sound of leaves under the feet of oncoming Dragoons.
-Ena yowled a warning, stopping the pride’s forward progress.
-Older cats appeared, stomping the ground, but without advancing.
+The boys heard the crackling sound of leaves under the feet of oncoming Dragoons.
+Ena yowled a warning.
+The older cats appeared, stomping the ground and returning a yowl, but not advancing.
 The younger Dragoons kept their distance.

 “What do we do?” asked Caleb.